boonebgorges/buddypress-docs/readme.txt

 = 1.1.8 =
 * Filters get_post_permalink() so that Doc permalinks in the Admin point to the proper place
+* Ensures that a group's last activity is updated when a Doc is created, edited, or deleted
 * Modifies Recent Comments dashboard widget in order to prevent non-allowed people from seeing certain Doc comments
 * Adds Print button to TinyMCE
 * Adds Brazilian Portuguese localization.